Virus crisis easing across Sun Belt but could heat up again

 Texas alone amassed more than 10,000 virus deaths in July and August, Florida added over 7,600, and California recorded nearly 7,000.
 The Sun Belt also includes Arizona, New Mexico, Louisiana, Mississippi, Alabama and Georgia.

+States across the region began to make progress against the virus after suspending or rolling back business reopenings and taking a harder line on mask-wearing and social distancing.

-Americans head into Labor Day weekend, the unofficial end of summer, knowing the threat isn’t gone as fall brings a return to school, college and sports.
+Americans are now heading into the Labor Day holiday weekend, the unofficial end of summer, knowing the threat isn’t gone as fall brings a return to school, college and sports.

-“We’ll be struggling with COVID.
-I don’t know whether it will surge in the winter, but it certainly will stick around,” Shaffner said.
+“Although more people are wearing masks and they’ve closed a couple bars, that in itself has not brought down the level of transmission to the point where you can safely open up schools, where you can safely open up colleges, where you can hold sporting events,” said Dr. Peter Hotez, a Baylor University infectious disease expert.

-Health experts pinned some of the blame for the summertime surge on Fourth of July parties and other gatherings, and now they worry that Labor Day will contribute to the virus’s spread.
+Health experts pinned some of the blame for the summertime surge on Memorial Day and Fourth of July gatherings.
+Now they worry that Labor Day will contribute to the virus’s spread.

+Mississippi Gov. Tate Reeves and the state’s epidemiologist, Dr. Paul Byers, held a news conference Monday in which they implored people to avoid big Labor Day parties.

+“I think all we are is just a moment away from us all forgetting and getting tired of doing the things that have gotten us this far,” Byers said.

 Diego Lozano, 28, of Phoenix, is among those who had his summer travel plans changed by the outbreak.
 Each year, he joins his parents and grandfather in visiting relatives in the Mexican state of Morelos.
 But for his grandfather, 75-year-old Lorenzo Lomas Perez, it was his final journey.